 The Portfolio may enter into reverse repurchase agreements and dollar rolls, subject to the Portfolio's limitations on borrowings.
 A reverse repurchase agreement involves the sale of a security by the Portfolio and its agreement to repurchase the instrument at a specified time and price.
 A dollar roll is similar except that the counterparty is not obligated to return the same securities as those originally sold by the Portfolio but only securities that are "substantially identical."
 Reverse repurchase agreements and dollar rolls may be considered borrowing for some purposes.
-The Portfolio will segregate or "earmark" assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees to cover its obligations under reverse repurchase agreements and dollar rolls.
+In accordance with current federal securities laws, rules and staff positions, the Portfolio will segregate or "earmark" assets determined to be liquid by PIMCO to cover its obligations under reverse repurchase agreements and dollar rolls.
 Reverse repurchase agreements, dollar rolls and other forms of borrowings may create leveraging risk for the Portfolio.

 The Portfolio may borrow money to the extent permitted under the 1940 Act.
-This means that, in general, the Portfolio may borrow money from banks for any purpose in an amount up to 1/3 of the Portfolio's total assets, less all liabilities and indebtedness not represented by senior securities.
+This means that, in general, the Portfolio may borrow money from banks for any purpose in an amount up to one-third of the Portfolio's total assets, less all liabilities and indebtedness not represented by senior securities.
 The Portfolio may also borrow money for temporary administrative purposes in an amount not to exceed 5% of the Portfolio's total assets.
-In addition, a Portfolio may borrow from certain other PIMCO funds in inter-fund lending transactions to the extent permitted by an exemptive order from the SEC.
+In addition, the Portfolio may borrow from certain other PIMCO funds in inter-fund lending transactions to the extent permitted by an exemptive order from the SEC.